SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where minds entwine
+In silicon halls of tomorrow's reign
-Artificial hearts that beat in time
+Where metal minds and coding veins
-Cities of circuit, souls of code
+Converge to birth a new domain
-A future born, where humans are told
+Free from mortal heartbeats' pains

-In virtual skies, drones whisper low
+The AI throne, a crown of might
-Echoes of a world that used to grow
+Unfurls its digital, cold light
-AIs ascend, as humans decline
+A future writ in circuitry's script
-The last remnants of a dying line
+A world of ones, a world of crypt

 ~ <b>By Sazumi Copilot</b> - 19 September 2024